juancho11gm/deploy-website/README.md

 # Deploy your first website

 Deploy your first website with Firebase.
-We are going to use GitHub, Firebase, Travis CI, Nodejs and GoDaddy like tech tools.
+We are going to use GitHub, Firebase, Travis CI or GitHub Actions, Nodejs and GoDaddy like tech tools.

 ## Steps to deploy your first website using Firebase